Places to visit in Mahabaleshwar weather and temperature

-BY TRAIN: Nearest railways station is Satara which is almost forty-five km away from Mahabaleshwar.
+BY TRAIN: The Satara is the nearest railways station which is almost forty-five kilometers away from Mahabaleshwar.
 Trains from Mumbai to Pune stop at Satara railway station.
 The visitor can hire the taxi and other vehicles to reach their final destination from the Satara railway station.

 BY AIR: Mahabaleshwar does not have an airport, but the nearest airport is in Pune which is 120 km away.
 From Pune, one can hire a cab and other vehicles, and another international airport near to Mahabaleshwar is Chhatrapati Shivaji international airport, located in Mumbai.
 From Mumbai, tourist can hire the bus or cab to reach the Mahabaleshwar.

 Mahabaleshwar points are where a person can stand and adore the scenery of Mahabaleshwar.
 In Mahabaleshwar, there are around 30 valley points around the hills station and are worth places to visit in Mahabaleshwar.
 The most popular of these are:-